rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

     the HA is in the `ADDING_REPLICA` state.
 It switches to the `ACTIVE` state after the node has been successfully added.

-**Warning:** Automatically adding a new replica node restarts the MHA manager service (which monitors the source and replica instances to trigger failover) and the HAproxy service on the load balancer nodes.
+**Warning:** Automatically adding a new replica restarts the MHA manager service (which monitors the source and the replicas to trigger failover) and the HAproxy service on the load balancer nodes.
 Any API actions that are issued to the cluster during the replica add part of the process might not succeed.